XinyuQu-Hiro/TDF-XinyuQu-Hiro/README.md

 # Qu Xinyu Hiro's Document
+## Week ten report
+### Introduction

+Hello, I'm Xinyu, and today, I'm excited to introduce my project, 'Generative Pre-trained Transformer Input Design and Knowledge Management,' and how I applied this technology to my Chatbot prototype - Minime.

+First, let me show you my Chatbot prototype - Minime.
+As you can see, Minime is a Chatbot that can intelligently answer questions, but it's not just a simple chatbot.
+It uses Generative Pre-trained Transformer technology and has gone through a series of experiments and knowledge management strategies to support it.

+### About the Experimentation Process

+In this project, I explored a series of experiments, including how to design inputs for the Generative Pre-trained Transformer model.
+Here are some key points I'd like to discuss:

+- First, I want to talk about how to design inputs for the Generative Pre-trained Transformer model.
+- Next, I adopted a knowledge management strategy to achieve Retrieval Augmented Generation, which is crucial for my Chatbot Minime.
+- Next, I investigated the impact of token count and context length in my experiments.
+- I also explored the role of the 'temperature' parameter in my experiments.
+Temperature is a form of question-and-answer fault tolerance, adjusting it in conjunction with the chatbot's question-and-answer monitor can help fine-tune instructions, making the conversation more closely resemble the expected progression.

+### Impact on Human Experience Design

+This technology has a profound impact on human experience design.
+This allows us to provide users with more intelligent and personalized experiences, whether it's on social media, customer support, or other fields.

+### Impact on Engineering and Construction

+Moreover, this technology has a significant impact on the fields of engineering and construction.
+It has the potential to enable us to build intelligent systems more efficiently, increase productivity, while also reducing costs.

+### Ethical Considerations

+Finally, let's talk about the ethical considerations of presenting the prototype as a digital twin.
+When using this technology, we must handle privacy and security issues carefully and ensure the legal use of data.

+### Conclusion

+In summary, my project aims to explore the application of Generative Pre-trained Transformer technology and how to apply it to the Chatbot prototype Minime.
+I deeply understand the importance of this technology in human experience design and the engineering field, while also emphasizing the necessity of ethical considerations.

+If you have any questions about my project or want to know more, please feel free to leave a comment or send me a message.
+Thank you again for your attention, and I hope my project sparks more interesting discussions and research.

 ## Week 10 report Minime
 I'm excited to introduce my project, 'Generative Pre-trained Transformer Input Design and Knowledge Management,' and how I applied this technology to my Chatbot prototype - Minime.